Obituary: Hugo Chavez - socialist showman who transformed Venezuela

 In the early days of his rule, Chavez enjoyed runaway popularity levels of 80 percent or more, especially in the sprawling slums of the capital Caracas.

-His first big test surfaced three years in when he faced huge street protests and a buildup of withering criticism from political foes, business and labor leaders, Catholic bishops and even dissident soldiers.
+His first big test surfaced three years in when he faced huge street protests and a build-up of withering criticism from political foes, business and labour leaders, Catholic bishops and even dissident soldiers.

 But when military officers briefly pushed him out in their own coup in 2002, Chavez proved himself to be a survivor and bounced back to power after two days incommunicado and under arrest, some of it at an island military base.